pl2599/Natural-Language-Processing---Spooky-Data/README.md

 ## Word Clouds

-Word Clouds may also give us an interesting illustration.
+Word Clouds may also give us an interesting illustration and give us more ideas to differentiate among the authors' texts.

 EAP
 ![alt text](figs/EAP_Original_Wordcloud.png)